hanhanwu/Hanhan-Machine-Learning-Model-Implementation/ReadMe_SearchRanking.txt

  * get_strength()
   This method is used to get the current connection strength from table input_hidden or table hidden_output.
 Since the connections will be built only when necessary, there has to be a default value for the strength if there is no connection yet.
 For the default strength of the connection between the input layer and the hidden layer, it's -0.2, which means extra query words will have a negative impact on a hidden node.

+ * create_hidden_node()
+  This method will create a hidden node when needed, to make the problem simpler and faster.
+  Once a hidden node has been created, it will connect to its input and its output layers, with default values for each connection.